Career Pathways Department

 Community Ed provides Continuing Education courses which offer CEU credit used for professional licensure renewal and preparation for taking the next step in one’s career.
 Class formats feature in-person, hands-on learning opportunities from industry experts.
 Visit pcc.edu/career for more information.

 Community Ed offers ODOT approved Driver Education for teens and adults.
 Drivers Ed classes are available at many PCC campuses and centers and area high schools.
-Visit pcc.edu/community/drive/ for more information.
-ODOT required motorcycle rider safety training courses are also offered in cooperation with TEAM OREGON.
-Visit https://team-oregon.org/ or call 800-545-9944 for more information.
+Visit pcc.edu/drive for more information.
+ODOT required motorcycle rider safety training courses are also offered in cooperation with Team Oregon.
+Visit team-oregon.org or call 800-545-9944 for more information.

 Summer Teen Program